Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 in the form of either DTS-HD Master Audio, Dolby TrueHD, or PCM.
 DTS-HD MA and Dolby THD are proprietary codecs that use lossless compression, while PCM is simply raw, uncompressed PCM data.
-The usual way to handle these formats is to reencode them to other formats - either lossless or lossy, depending on your taste.
+The usual way to handle these
+is to reencode them to other formats—either lossless or lossy, depending on your taste.
 But first, you need to decode them.
 The recommended tool for that is FFmpeg.
 You can find Windows builds and Linux packages